NIH Grants Policy Statement

 Such an action affirms that additional work remains to be completed on the project and that resources are available to continue to support the project, or that additional time is needed to provide for an orderly closeout.
 The fact that funds remain at the expiration of the grant is not, in itself, sufficient justification for an extension without additional funds.

 Effective October 1, 2011, grantees must use the eRA Commons No-Cost Extension feature to electronically notify NIH that they are exercising their one-time authority to extend without funds the expiration date of an award.
 This extension may be up to 12 months beyond the final budget period end date.
 In the eRA Commons, this notification can be made up to the last day of the current project end date.
 An e-mail notification is automatically sent to the GMO and no further action is required.

 Notifications may not be submitted via e-mail or fax.
 Upon receipt of the notification, the GMO will process and acknowledge the extension.
 If the no-cost extension notification is submitted late, the extension notification automatically becomes a request and requires the approval of the IC Chief GMO.
 (See Administrative Requirements—Prior Approval Requirements for extension requiring additional funds.)

-In extending the final budget period of the project period through this process, the grantee agrees to update all required certifications and assurances, including but not limited to those pertaining to human subjects and animal welfare, in accordance with applicable regulations and policies.
+In extending the final budget period of the project period through this process, the grantee agrees to update all required certifications and assurances, including but not limited to those pertaining to human subjects and vertebrate animals, in accordance with applicable regulations and policies.
 Grantees are reminded that all terms and conditions of the award apply during the extension period.

 Grantees may not extend project periods that were previously extended by the NIH awarding IC.
 Any additional project period extension requires NIH prior approval.
 (See Administrative Requirements—Prior Approval Requirements for extensions requiring additional funds.)